 Vermont Mathematics Initiative

-Begun in 1999, the Vermont Mathematics Initiative (VMI) represents a collaboration of the University of Vermont, other Vermont institutions of higher education, the Vermont State Agency of Education, and Vermont school districts.
+Since 1999, the Vermont Mathematics Initiative (VMI) represents a collaboration of the University of Vermont, the Vermont State Agency of Education, and Vermont school districts.
 The VMI is open to all teachers from pre-kindergarten through high school.
-Teachers who enroll in VMI can earn either a Master of Science in Teaching (MST) degree from the UVM Department of Mathematics and Statistics or, with additional coursework and a final e-portfolio, a Master of Education (M.Ed) degree in Curriculum & Instruction from the UVM Department of Education.
+Teachers who enroll in VMI can earn a Master of Science in Teaching (MST) degree from the UVM Department of Mathematics and Statistics.

 At the heart of the VMI is the concept of building a cadre of mathematics teacher leaders across the state who are deeply knowledgeable in mathematics content and can apply their knowledge to improve mathematics instruction.
 In turn, these teacher leaders serve as mathematics resources to other teachers in their school and/or district in the teaching and learning of mathematics.
 To date VMI has trained 435 teacher leaders representing 97% of Vermont school districts.
 An additional 800 teachers have taken sustained in-depth VMI courses.
 In all, Vermont teachers who have taken VMI courses teach about 15,000 Vermont students annually.

-The first stage is completion of the VMI Profesional Development Program—a three-year, 12 course, 36 credit program—which trains teachers to be mathematics teacher leaders, thereby building capacity in schools and districts for improving mathematics instruction.
+A three-year, 12 course, 36 credit program- which trains teachers to be mathematics teacher leaders, thereby building capacity in school and districts for improving mathematics instruction.